andipode/clustering_final/README.md

 New data are collected from a Mongo database (through load_newmongo.py) and there is also historical data that's used for the analysis (collected and processed by etl_oldmongo.py and etl_sql.py).

+The data inside the /oldmongo and /sql folders are incomplete because the files were too large to upload on github.
+A sample file is included in each folder to demonstrate how the files should be titled and structured.

 # Pipeline example
 ```mlflow run --experiment-name uc7_clustering --entry-point pipeline.py . -P model="kmeans" -P number_of_clusters=12 --env-manager=local```